roblav96/ios-runtime-docs/types/C-Enums.md

 ```
 The name of the enum will be `MyEnumName`.

 Each enum object has **two properties** for every enum member - one is the full member name and the other is the short member name (the short member name is also used in swift to expose NS_ENUM and NS_OPTIONS enumerations).
-The short member names are generated from the full member names by removing the common prefix at the begining.
+The short member names are generated from the full member names by removing the common prefix at the beginning.
 > **Full member names are deprecated and will be removed in future versions, so it is not recommended to use them.**

 All enum members are also exposed as global variables (as properties of the global object).
 So you can use an enum member in three different ways.